Reduce the Risk of Wine Spoilage

 They are time-consuming, and do not provide an early warning of contamination.
 These methods display weak sensitivity when even one single spoilage organism can cause full batch damage.
 Additionally, they are not specific.
 Further yeast identification is needed to assess contamination sources and plan for effective countermeasures.

-GeneDisc® technology offers an innovative solution to accelerate the time to result
+GeneDisc® technology offers an innovative solution for microbial spoilage detection and accelerates the time to result

 To address the customer’s need for a rapid method for product release and for simplification of Brettanomyces testing, Pall offers its polymerase chain reaction (PCR) based method using the GeneDisc system.